cultuurnet/uitpas-beheer-silex/readme.md

 # Git hooks

-For development purposes, we advice you to install the included git hooks with `./vendor/bin/phing githooks`.
+For development purposes, we advice you to install the included git hooks with the following command:

+    ./vendor/bin/phing githooks